Chennai Entry Requirements

 Prohibited Items

-• Narcotic drugs and psychotropic substances - Strict penalties including imprisonment
+• Narcotic drugs and psychotropic substances—strict criminal penalties including long imprisonment

 Restricted Items